vvjn/IsoRank.jl/README.md

 order to perform power iteration, it has much better time and space complexity compared to other implementations of IsoRank.

-The greedy alignment method as described in the paper is also implemented here.
+The greedy network alignment method described in the paper is also implemented here.

 ## Installation